 Civil Service protected employees serving City Council and within the offices of the mayor are governed by a four-step grievance process outlined in the Code of Ordinances, Chapter 14 - Civil Service, Sections 14-50 through 14-55.

 Each department has an assigned grievance coordinator.
 Ask your department human resources representative for the name of your department coordinator.
 Your coordinator will answer questions regarding the grievance process as well as provide you with the forms for filing the grievance.
 Each of the three steps is time sensitive, so you need to respond quickly.
-If you have further questions, you may contact the Employee/Labor Relations Division of the Human Resources Department at (832) 393-6173 or (832) 393-6176.
+If you have further questions, you may contact the Civil Service & EEO Division of the Human Resources Department at (832) 393-6173 or (832) 393-6176.

 Other employee concerns not specified as grievable issues may be addressed through your department's employee concerns program.
-For information about filing a concern please contact your department grievance coordinator or the Employee/Labor Relations Division of the Human Resources Department at (832) 393-6173 or (832) 393-6176.
+For information about filing a concern please contact your department grievance coordinator or the Civil Service & EEO Division of the Human Resources Department at (832) 393-6173 or (832) 393-6176.

 The City of Houston is committed to providing a work environment that is free from discrimination and harassment.
 Discrimination and harassment based upon sex, race, color, ethnicity, national origin, age, religion, disability, sexual orientation, genetic information, gender identity, pregnancy, or other legally protected characteristic, is a violation of City of Houston's Workplace Discrimination and Harassment Policy, Executive Order 1-50 and will not be tolerated.
 Formal complaints may be presented to any of the following:

 Additionally, the Houston Code of Ordinances states that it is the policy of the City to not discriminate in City employment and employment opportunities on the basis of race, color, national origin, marital status, religion, age, gender, sexual orientation and gender identity, disability, military service, except as required by federal or state law or court order.